Selling your property made easier:-

 - A freshly painted front door is a good place to start.
 You don't get a second chance to make a first impression.

 - A confident buyer sweeps into a room.
 An unconvinced buyer has had a sweep through litter, pizza menus, junk mail and last year's autumn leaves in the hall just to get in.
 Keep things tidy.

 - In winter, have lights on during the day time.
 They can add enchantment... or disenchantment, if light bulbs are missing.

-"In Vacant properties, always leave some furniture behind to place a lived in feeling"
+"In Vacant properties, always leave some furniture behind to give the place a lived in feeling"

 Air in, damp smells out; make use of 'plug-ins' or scented candles.

 In vacant properties, always leave some furniture behind to give the place a lived-in feeling.

 If a buyer sits down in a property, it's likely they feel at home, possibly even thinking of putting in an offer.
 For this reason, make sure there's space round sofas and armchairs so viewers don't have to step over coffee tables and magazines to get to them.

 Peeling paint on a window, or a garden gate hanging off its hinges suggests that work needs to be done on the property.
 This could be used to re-negotiate the price, so make sure everything is in order.

 If you have a garden, check outside the house is as neat and tidy as the inside.